 All incident reports are forwarded to the Human Resource Office for review and potential action.

-If a sexual assault or rape should occur, staff on the scene will assist the victim in contacting the police and the Metro Police Sex Assault Unit.
+If a sexual assault or rape should occur, staff on the scene will assist the victim in contacting the police and the Metro Sex Assault Unit or the Fairfax County Domestic and Sexual Violence Services.